 This option allows you to load the configuration into the panel from USB.
+The configuration will have been previously generated with our web configuration tool.

 5.6.4.4 USB firmware update

 This option allows updating the panel SW from USB.